Benjamin Champney: Allure of North Conway

 In 1850, Champney returned to the White Mountains with his friend, Kensett.
 Their enthusiasm and paintings drew large numbers of Boston and New York artists to the Conway area.
 In 1853, Champney married and bought a house between Conway and North Conway.
 It would be his summer home for over fifty years.
 His studio was a noted social center, and was visited by many people from all parts of the country.

 In 1855, Champney became a founder of the Boston Art Club, and, in 1856, its president.

 On August 4, 1888, The White Mountain Echo reported: "Champney's studio is as much visited as ever this summer, and there are many new pictures to see.
 Of the landscapes, there is a view from the new carriage road up Humphrey's Ledge that is beautiful, and another a scene in Crawford Notch, and still another, a picture of Mount Chocorua from Tamworth; there are some lovely new flower pieces ...
 But perhaps the very prettiest is the old-fashioned pitcher in the kitchen window ..."

 Later life and legacy

 In 1900, he published an autobiography, Sixty Years' Memories of Art and Artists.

 Champney died at his home in Woburn, Massachusetts, on December 11, 1907.

-Examples of his paintings can be viewed today at the New Hampshire Historical Society in Concord, New Hampshire; the Currier Museum of Art in Manchester, New Hampshire; at Woburn Public Library in Woburn, Massachusetts; and at the Museum of the White Mountains at Plymouth State University in Plymouth, New Hampshire.
+Examples of his paintings can be viewed today at the New Hampshire Historical Society in Concord, New Hampshire; the Currier Museum of Art in Manchester, New Hampshire; the White Mountain Museum & Gallery in North Conway, NH and at the Winn Memorial Library in Woburn, Massachusetts.

+Champney's brother, George Mather Champney, was the first Librarian of the Winn Memorial Library in Woburn, Massachusetts.
+Many of Benjamin Champney's artworks were given to the library on behalf of George Mather Champney.
+Several of these works are on display in the library's Frizzell Study Hall; the rest are stored in the library's Glennon Archives.

 In recognition of his unique and lasting contribution to the arts and culture of Boston, a gaslit cobblestone alley, Champney Place, is named in his honor in historic Beacon Hill, Boston.
 He is mentioned on a New Hampshire historical marker (number 38) along New Hampshire Route 16 in Conway.